awsdocs/amazon-efs-user-guide/doc_source/installing-amazon-efs-utils.md

 1. Access the terminal for your instance through Secure Shell \(SSH\), and log in with the appropriate user name\.
 For more information on how to do this, see [Connecting to your Linux instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances\.*

-1. Run the following command to install amazon\-efs\-utils\.
+1. Run the following command to install the `amazon-efs-utils` package\.

    ```
    sudo yum install -y amazon-efs-utils